Jingexz01/Offical_Redmi_Note_11_crDroid/readme.md

 ---

-**This is an unofficial build.
-Flash at your own risk — I am not responsible for bricked devices or lost data.**
+**Flash at your own risk — I am not responsible for bricked devices or lost data.**